Pain-Brioche/COM3D2.MaidLoader/README.md

 ### New
 These features are esclusive to MaidLoader they are described in more details later:
-- QuickMod: Add mods without restarting the game or leaving the edit mode.
+- RefreshMod:  Add mods without restarting the game or leaving the edit mode.
+- QuickMod: Same thing as RefreshMod, with a dedicated folder and faster if your Mod folder is large.
 - Auto .asset_bg: Add backgrounds and props to the game without .nei required.
 - Faster Load: Reduces the game startup times.
 - Mod debugging options.